ColeTownsend/coletownsend/_posts/2015-02-16-panda-network.md

 ## Getting Stuff Done

 After mulling over 3 different layouts, Ahmet, Williams and I decided on a simple and straightforward list.
 It speaks to their style of work.
 They're quick to reply, keep things moving, and stay organized.
 They also have a ton of projects off the ground.
-They're body of work really speaks for them, all they need is a place to invoke the various brands under the Panda Network umbrella.
+Their body of work really speaks for them, all they need is a place to invoke the various brands under the Panda Network umbrella.

 This is a more basic but eye catching approach.
-It's straightforward and speaks directly to dev and designers.
-They have likely heard of what Panda Networks has done.
-The apps here can continually be added and instead tells a story of Panda's work.
+It's straightforward and speaks directly to developers and designers who have likely heard of what Panda Networks has created.
+Panda can continually add new works as well without destroying the design and it will only further reinforce their identity.

 {% include _fullwidth.html url="/panda-mocks/imac/panda-network.jpg"  %}